BloodLantern/TowerDefense/README.md

     Range is the distance at which a tower can attack.
 It represents a circular range in tiles.
 #### Pierce:
     Pierce is the number of enemies the projectile can hit and go through before the it dies.
-It does't have an icon because it is a completely hidden stat of the projectiles.
+    It doesn't have an icon because it is a completely hidden stat of the projectiles.
 The player can only guess its value.

 [Back to summary](#summary)